 Before you and your group partners give your presentation, you will all research your chosen director thoroughly so that you may present your material with confidence.

 Screen as many films by your director as you can so that you are well versed in his/her oeuvre.
-You need not purchase these, though you may if you like; many are available in our library, at Movies Worth Seeing in Atlanta, via Netflix, etc. I recommend screening these films together as a group and discussing them afterward.
+You need not purchase these, though you may if you like; many are available in our library, via Netflix, etc. I recommend screening these films together as a group and discussing them afterward.

 Then consult and cite a minimum of THREE scholarly sources.
 These will include scholarly books, anthologies, reputable film encyclopedias (try especially The International Dictionary of Films and Filmmakers by St. James Press, PN1997.8 .I58 2000 Vol.1-Vol.4), and articles from professional journals like Film Quarterly, Cahiers du cinéma, Film Comment, etc.; they may NOT include internet sites or popular press sources like Variety, Premiere, Internet sources, casual film encyclopedias (by Maltin, Ebert) etc. If you choose to consult these popular sources, you must list their bibliographical information as well, of course, but you must have studied three credible, scholarly sources in addition to these pop sources.

 Your textbooks do count as scholarly sources--and you should certainly first read those sections about your director thoroughly--but you must consult three other scholarly sources too.